vocdoni/ui-components/packages/components/README.md

 Theming
 -------

-Since we're using chakra's theming system, the way to style these voting components is [the same as described in their documentation][chakra theming], but using the custom components we defined (see [theming components] for more details).
+Since these components use chakra's theming system, the way to style these voting components is
+[the same as described in their documentation][chakra theming], but using the custom components we defined (see [theming components] for more details).

 In order to start styling the voting components, you should use the `ChakraProvider`, and customize the passed theme: